Doctor

 • Make a live API call to any provider — that would burn credits.
 Use marmot providers list --check-keys to verify provider readiness without round-tripping the network.

-• Modify any config or files.
-Doctor is read-only.
+• Modify any config or files unless --fix is passed.
+Without --fix, doctor is read-only.